dmdata101/DataCleaning1/CodeBook.md

 TEMPORARY VARIABLES

-data_train and data_test are data.table read from the files/
+data_train and data_test are data.table read from the files

 OPERATIONS/TRANSFORMATIONS